SuperOfficeDocs/superoffice-docs/docs/en/webtools/deploy.md

 * SuperOffice TrayApp Client

-## Step 1: Extract required files from the Web Tools installer
+## Step 1: Extract required files from the WebTools installer

 You need to extract *SoCrossTableInstaller.msi*, *SuperOffice.MailLink.Setup.msi*, and *SuperOffice.Web.Extensions.msi*.

-1. Download the Web Tools installer from the [Download Service][3] or from inside the SuperOffice Web **Download** menu.
+1. Download the WebTools installer from the [Download Service][3] or from inside the SuperOffice CRM **Download** menu.

-2. Extract Mail Link and Web Extensions installers out of Web Tools installer:
+2. Extract Mail Link and Web Extensions installers out of WebTools installer:

     `SuperOffice.Web.Tools.exe /k /d C:\Temp`